raacker/raacker.github.io/_posts/2022-04-21-swift-note-types-basics.md

 let myNumberType: Any = 10

 print (myNumberType.Type)
-// error: MyPlayground.playground:57:14: error: value of type 'Any' has no member 'Type'
+// error: value of type 'Any' has no member 'Type'
 // print (myNum.Type)
 //        ~~~~~ ^~~~